ZhYGuoL/theNeighborsChild/README.md

 3. Optionally, filter results by school
 4. View user profiles and their details

+### School Filtering

+When using the school filter, please note:

+- Use the exact school name as it appears on LinkedIn profiles
+- The filter must match the school's LinkedIn display name
+- For example, use "Stanford University" instead of "Stanford" or "SU"
+- Multiple school filters can be added to broaden your search

 ## Example Queries

 - "People working on AI at FAANG"